-A chiller is a cooling system that cools materials down by removing heat from a liquid via a vapor-compression or absorption refrigeration cycle.
+As a cooling system, a chiller can cool material down by removing heat from liquid via a vapor-compression or absorption refrigeration cycle.
 The liquid gets circulated through a heat exchanger to cool equipment.
-In a chiller system, there is always a liquid working as a refrigerant going through the heat exchanger in order to transfer the heat energy.
+In the system of a chiller, there is always a liquid working as a refrigerant going through the heat exchanger in order to transfer the heat energy.
 When the heat gets absorbed by the liquid, materials get chilled.

 What are Types of Chillers?